microsoft/XamlBehaviors/README.md

  - Build [Ctrl + B]
  - Install the latest NuGet command-line tool by running **scripts/download-nuget.cmd**
  - Run **scripts/CreateManagedNuGet.cmd**
+   - *(Optional)* Provide a version number to the command line to override the default version

 **Build and Create Native XAML Behaviors NuGet**